tommyrot/superseriousstats/README.md

 Support
 -------

 You are welcome to join us in #superseriousstats on chat.freenode.net.
-We are glad to help you get the program running.
-We are also happy to hear of any success stories.
+We will be more than happy to help you get the program running.